AdobeXD/plugin-samples/README.md

 Adobe XD plugins provide a way for developers to extend XD functionality.
 Plugins can manipulate objects on canvas and alter their properties.

-*   **Change the properties of objects.** Plugins can change border, fill, opacity, and other object properties without direct user interaction.
+- **Change the properties of objects.** Plugins can change border, fill, opacity, and other object properties without direct user interaction.
-*   **Add and remove items on canvas.** Your plugin can add rectangles, paths, text, and other shapes to the canvas.
+- **Add and remove items on canvas.** Your plugin can add rectangles, paths, text, and other shapes to the canvas.
 Using paths, almost any two-dimensional object can be created.
-*   **Automate and extend user actions.** Plugins can automate repetitive actions and free users to focus on content.
+- **Automate and extend user actions.** Plugins can automate repetitive actions and free users to focus on content.
+- **Bring in user's files.** Plugins can load files from user's local drive.
+- **Connect to other sources on the web.** Plugins can make network requests.

 **To begin, read the [Getting Started guide](./guides/getting-started.md).** Then return here for more information & detailed API documentation.